Cowboy Bebop: The Movie: Release

 Cowboy Bebop: The Movie was first released in cinemas in Japan on September 1, 2001.
-After the film's international release, this date was subject to debate in the western fanbase due to its proximity to the September 11 attacks.
-It was first shown to the west at the 2002 AnimeCon, where it was announced that the original English cast would reprise their roles.
-Its Japanese subtitle, "Knockin' on Heaven's Door", was changed for the western release due to sharing its name with the 1973 Bob Dylan song of the same name.
-Instead of creating a new subtitle, the team settled with using "The Movie", though a November 2018 rerelease of the film by Funimation features the original subtitle.
-It was jointly released in the United States by Sony Pictures through their Destination Films label and Samuel Goldwyn Films and internationally by Tristar Pictures.
+After the film's international release, this date was subject to debate among Western audiences due to its proximity to the September 11 attacks.
+It was first shown in the West at the 2002 AnimeCon, where it was announced that the original English cast would reprise their roles.
+Its Japanese subtitle, "Knockin' on Heaven's Door", was changed for the Western release due to sharing its name with the 1973 Bob Dylan song of the same name.
+Instead of creating a new subtitle, the team settled with using "The Movie", though a November 2018 re-release of the film by Funimation uses the original subtitle.
+It was jointly released in the United States by Sony Pictures sublabel Destination Films along with Samuel Goldwyn Films and internationally by TriStar Pictures.
 During its initial screening at the event, it sold out completely, prompting a second screening later in the event.
 The film received a limited theatrical release in the United States, opening on April 4, 2003.
 During its opening weekend, it reached 19th place in the box office chart, bringing in $12,338 per screening.
 The film's total gross in America was $1,000,045.
 Its worldwide gross totals $3,007,903.

 The film was released on DVD in Japan on February 7, 2002, immediately reaching the top of the DVD/VHS charts.
 Sunrise and Bandai Visual underestimated the possible sales, with the first print being used up soon after release, prompting a second print for mid-February.
 Columbia TriStar Home Entertainment released it on DVD in the United States on June 24, 2003.
 In 2006, it was ranked as the sixth best-selling anime DVD in the United States.
 It did not receive a theatrical release in the United Kingdom, instead being released as a direct-to-DVD feature.
 It was released in the UK on June 27, 2003.
 The film was later released on Blu-ray disc in Japan on July 25, 2008.
 It was released in North America by Image Entertainment on June 28, 2011.

-In celebration for the series's 20th anniversary in 2018, the film was shown in United States theaters by Funimation Films on August 15 (with Japanese audio and English subtitles) and on August 16 (with the English dub).
+In celebration for the series's 20th anniversary in 2018, the film was shown in US theaters by Funimation Films on August 15 (with Japanese audio and English subtitles) and on August 16 (with the English dub).
+A limited edition steelbook Blu-ray of the film was released by Funimation under license from Sony Pictures Home Entertainment on November 13, 2018.